 Since the announcement of the pending Sale, the price of our common stock has been, and is likely to continue to be, volatile, which means that it could decline substantially within a short period of time.
 If the Sale closes, because of our limited continuing operations thereafter, an active and liquid market for our common stock will not be sustained, which will depress the trading price of our common stock.
-A significant decline in our common stock price will result in substantial losses for individual stockholders, and may lead to securities litigation against the Company, which could result in substantial costs to the Company.
+A significant decline in our common stock price may result in substantial losses for individual stockholders if they trade prior to closing of the Sale transaction, and may lead to securities litigation against the Company, which could result in substantial costs to the Company.